-cards with and external antenna of 2dBi gain, transmitted power of 16+/-1dBm and receive sensitivity of -80dBm.
-We verified that the external antenna improves the quality of the first hop link, which is the link connecting the ad-hoc network.The driver can be downloaded from the web site in references [22], [23]2.
+The operating system mounted on these machines is Fedora Core 4 Linux with kernel 2.6.x, suitably modified in order to support the wireless cards.
+The wireless network cards are from Linksys.
+They are usb-based cards with and external antenna of 2dBi gain, transmitted power of 16+/-1dBm and receive sensitivity of -80dBm.
+We verified that the external antenna improves the quality of the first hop link, which is the link connecting the ad-hoc network.The driver can be downloaded from the web site in reference [20].

-The source node serves as HTTP, FTP, DNS and Internet router for the nodes in the MANET.
-These features are provided by the iptables mechanism, readily available under Linux machines.
-The iptables is userspace command line program used to configure the Linux 2.4.x and 2.6.x IPv4 packet filtering ruleset.
-By this way, the GW can be accessed ubiquitously from anywhere.
-Moreover, the GW hosts also all the routines used to coordinate the measurement campaign, as well as graphical tools to check network connectivity.
-In our testbed, we have two systematic background or interference traffic we could not eliminate: the control traffic and the other wireless APs interspersed within the campus.
+The source node used to coordinates the measurement campaign, as well as graphical tools to check network connectivity.
+In our testbed, we have two systematic background or interference traffic we could not eliminate: the control traffic and the other wireless Access Points (APs) interspersed within the campus.
 The control traffic is due to the ssh program, which is used to remotely start and control the measurement software on the source node.
-The other traffic
+The other traffic is a kind of interference, which is typical in an academic scenario.